tkf/conda-julia/README.md

   - `jl-mkl/`: "meta package" for choosing `julia-X.Y.Z-mkl`.
     Installing this package instructs conda to use Julia build with MKL.

-The following packages work only with Julia <= 0.4.
-Note that you can still install them in an isolated conda environment using Julia's package manger (e.g., `Pkg.add("PyCall")`).

 - Julia packages:
   - `julia-compat/`
+  - `julia-nettle/`
+  - `nettle/`

+The following packages work only with Julia <= 0.4.
+I'm leaving them for a demonstration purpose.
+Note that you can still install those packages in an isolated conda environment using Julia's package manger (e.g., `Pkg.add("PyCall")`).

+- Julia packages (for Julia <= 0.4):
   - `julia-dates/`
   - `julia-pycall/`
 - [Python interface to julia][pyjulia]: